h7b/h7b-obsidian-public/docs/pages/obsidian-md/tips-obs/mkdocs-pub.md

     - In `Upload Configuration` tab,
         - set `Folder behavior` to `Obsidian Path`.
 I want to replicate the folder structure of Obsidian vault to the published site [^3]
         - set `Default folder` to `docs`
+        - disable the toggle `Set the key where to get the value of the filename`.
+Reason: I want to preserve the note's filename as is when upload to repo.
+If I toggle on, the note's filename will be changed according the `title` key in the note frontmatter
     - In `Content's conversion` tab,
         -  enable `Internal Links`
         - disable `[[Wikilinks]] to [MDlinks](links)`.
 Reason: possible error when mkdocs-material render anchor link from mdlink syntax [^8]